codingfuture/puppet-cfnetwork/README.md

     * It's not allowed to refer to partial names
     * Note: `type` attribute must match the main definition

+### Dependency on configured firewall

+Please depend on `Anchor['cfnetwork:firewall']`, if you need new firewal configuration before some processing.

 ## Classes and resources types